ashutoshrathore/bulwark/README.md

 - **Docker**: Packages the Node.js application as a container image.
 - **Docker Hub**: Stores and serves the Docker images used for deployment.
 - **Helm**: Manages the deployment and configuration of the app within the Kubernetes environment.
+- **Github Action**: Build and deploy images to AKS cluster.

 ### Process
 1. **Build and Package**: The Node.js application is packaged as a Docker container image.
 2. **Image Deployment**: The Docker image is pushed to Docker Hub, making it accessible to Kubernetes.
 3. **Helm Deployment**: The application is deployed on Kubernetes using Helm charts stored in the `helm/` directory.

 ## CI/CD Workflow

-The CI/CD pipeline is managed by **GitHub Actions**, supporting both infrastructure and application updates.
+The CI/CD pipeline is managed by **GitHub Actions and Terraform VCS Flow**, supporting application and application updates respectively.

 ### Workflow Details

 1. **Infrastructure Updates**:
    - Changes in the `infra/` directory trigger the Terraform workflow.
-   - GitHub Actions connect to Terraform Cloud via API, which deploys or updates infrastructure on Azure.
+   - GitHub connect to Terraform Cloud via VCS API, which deploys or updates infrastructure on Azure.
 2. **Application Updates**:
-   - Changes in the `app/` directory or Dockerfile trigger the application build process.
+   - Changes in the root directory or Dockerfile trigger the application build process.
    - The Node.js application is built, and the image is pushed to Docker Hub.
    - Helm is used to deploy the updated image on Kubernetes.
-3. **Automated HTTPS Configuration**: Helm configures the app to use an NGINX ingress controller (or similar) for HTTPS.

-## TLS
+## HTTPS
-Self-signed certificate create for FQDN paymyfavour.com manually and stored in kubernetes Secret
+1. Self-signed certificate create for FQDN paymyfavour.com manually and stored in kubernetes Secret
 ```
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout tls.key -out tls.crt
 kubectl create secret tls bulwark-app-tls --cert=tls.crt --key=tls.key -n bulwark-app
 ```
+2. DNS record needs to be added for domain paymyfavour.com to point to the public IP of ingress controller [NOT DONE]